Alliant Energy Corporation (LNT) Shares Down Despite Recent Market Volatility

 Is It Worth Investing in Alliant Energy Corporation (NASDAQ: LNT) Right Now?

-Alliant Energy Corporation (NASDAQ: LNT) has a higher price-to-earnings ratio of 19.95x compared to its average ratio. compared to its average ratio and a 36-month beta value of 0.54.
-Analysts have mixed views on the stock, with 2 analysts rating it as a “buy,” 1 as “overweight,” 7 as “hold,” and 0 as “sell.”
+The price-to-earnings ratio for Alliant Energy Corporation (NASDAQ: LNT) is 20.69x, which is above its average ratio.
+Moreover, the 36-month beta value for LNT is 0.54.
+Analysts have varying opinions on the stock, with 2 analysts rating it as a “buy,” 1 as “overweight,” 8 as “hold,” and 0 as “sell.”

 Sponsored

-The average price point forecasted by analysts for Alliant Energy Corporation (LNT) is $58.14, which is $3.72 above the current market price.
-The public float for LNT is 250.65M, and currently, short sellers hold a 1.64% ratio of that float.
-The average trading volume of LNT on May 10, 2023 was 1.61M shares.
+The average price recommended by analysts for Alliant Energy Corporation (LNT) is $58.14, which is $4.12 above the current market price.
+The public float for LNT is 250.65M and currently, short sellers hold a 1.58% of that float.
+On May 16, 2023, LNT’s average trading volume was 1.60M shares.

 LNT’s Market Performance